-Ple ease prov ride a description of: Persons Involved/ Timeline Related Expenditures Estimated Cost Funding Source positive in activities withe achiev 3 Persons Involved Teacher per diem stipends Training materials Presenters \$1,773,975 LCFF Title I Title III IDEA Funding sources b. c. d. progress will provide students equitable opportunities for completing their education toward graduation.
-Utilize research-based instructional strategies, multiple assessment practices, data analysis and activities for teachers of English Learners and Students with Disabilities will result in providing students with a rigorous standards aligned core education that better prepares them for a career or college.
-The use of interim assessment data to analyze multiple artifacts of student work and achievement data to identify professional learning needs around problems of practice.
-The use of CAASPP data and API results to monitor programs and site and district progress.
-Induction participants complete one Inquiry in year one and two Inquiries in year 2 Superintendent Equity Director of Child Development Director of Multilingual Literacy Director of Special Education Director of High School ReDesign Coordinator of GATE ELA Coordinator Science Coordinator Coordinator of Instructional Technology Instructional Support Team (Subject Area Training Specialists) Coordinator of New Teacher Support (Induction) • Facilities identified in Goal 1 will also assist in supporting these Goal 3 objectives as they are interrelated Site Administrators Teachers Support Staff Parents
+Please provide a description of: Persons Involved/ Timeline Related Expenditures Estimated Cost Funding Source How the activities will have a substantial, measurable, and positive impact on student academic achievement and how the activities will be used as part of a broader strategy to eliminate the achievement gap that separates low-income and minority students from other students: a.
+Regular formative assessments and monitoring student Persons Involved Chief Academic Officer Assistant Superintendent of Curriculum &amp; Instruction Assistant Superintendent Teacher per diem stipends Training materials Presenters \$1,773,975 LCFF Title I Title II Title III IDEA Funding sources progress will provide students equitable opportunities for completing their education toward graduation. b.
+Utilize research-based instructional strategies, multiple assessment practices, data analysis and activities for teachers of English Learners and Students with Disabilities will result in providing students with a rigorous standards aligned core education that better prepares them for a career or college. c.
+The use of interim assessment data to analyze multiple Equity Director of Child Development Director of Multilingual Literacy Director of Special Education Director of High School ReDesign Coordinator of GATE • Facilities identified in Goa 1 will also assist in supporting these Goal 3 objectives as they are interrelated artifacts of student work and achievement data to identify professional learning needs around problems of practice. d.
+The use of CAASPP data and API results to monitor programs and site and district progress. e.
+Induction participants complete one Inquiry in year one ELA Coordinator Science Coordinator Coordinator of Instructional Technology Instructional Support Team (Subject Area Training Specialists) Coordinator of New and two Inquiries in year 2 Coordinator of New Teacher Support (Induction) Site Administrators Teachers Support Staff Parents

-Timeline Ongoing 3.
-How the LEA will coordinate professional development activities authorized under Title II, Part A, Subpart 2 with professional development activities provided through other Federal, State, and local programs: a.
+3. How the LEA will coordinate professional development activities authorized under Title II, Part A, Subpart 2 with professional development activities provided through other Federal, State, and local programs: a.
 All activities are handled through the Academic Office and Curriculum and Instruction Department for screening and approval.
-This ensures professional learning activities are coordinated, aligned and appropriate. b.
-Induction activities are handled through the Induction office using the Formative Assessment for California Teachers (FACT) Persons Involved Training Duplicating Materials \$354,795 • Title II
+This ensures professional learning activities are coordinated, aligned and appropriate: Timeline • Ongoing Persons Involved • Chief Academic Officer • Assistant Superintendent of Curriculum & Instruction • Assistant Superintendent Equity • Director of Child Training Duplicating Materials \$354,795 ∞ Title II ระการการการการการการการการการการการการการก School ReDesign Coordinator of GATE ELA Coordinator Science Coordinator Coordinator of Instructional Technology Instructional Support Team (Subject Area Training Specialists) Coordinator of New Teacher Support (Induction) Site Administrators Teachers Support Staff Parents